-Housing starts are expected to increase to an annual pace of 1.030 million in tomorrow’s update for November, according to The Capital Spectator’s median point forecast for several econometric estimates.
-The projection represents a moderate improvement over October’s 1.009 million units.
+Housing starts are expected to rebound to 1.100 million units (seasonally adjusted annual rate) in tomorrow’s November update, according to The Capital Spectator’s average point forecast of several econometric estimates.
+The projection represents a modest gain over the previous month’s report for residential construction activity.

 VAR-3: A vector autoregression model that analyzes three economic series to project housing starts: new home sales, newly issued permits for residential construction, and the monthly supply of homes for sale.
 VAR analyzes the interdependent relationships of these series with housing starts through history.
 The forecasts are run in R using the “vars” package.